 - Your relationship to device holder

-- Serial number (located on activation card in the package)
+- Serial number of the device (located on the product’s box or on activation card in the package)

 You’ll also have to provide your email address and create a password for your account.
 If you run into any difficulty activating your Jitterbug phone online, you can always give the company a call at 866-482-1424.

-Meanwhile, if you want to port your existing number to a Jitterbug phone, you should first contact the Activation team at 800-650-5694 to confirm your number is eligible for transfer.
+If you plan to port an existing number to a Jitterbug phone, you should first contact the Activation team at 866-397-9291 to confirm your number is eligible for transfer.

 4. Customer Service

-Additionally, Jitterbug phones distinguish themselves from competitors thanks to the 5Star Urgent Response function that’s built into the keypad or screen of each handset.
+Also, Jitterbug phones feature the 5Star Urgent Response function built into the keypad or screen of each handset.

-At the press of a button, you can talk with a U.S.-based 5Star Urgent Response Service representative who will confirm your location, assess the severity of your situation and send the help that you need — including calling 911 on your behalf, if necessary.
+At the press of a button, you can talk with a service representative who will confirm your location, assess the severity of your situation and send the help that you need — including calling 911 on your behalf, if necessary.